ordina-jworks/ordina-jworks.github.io/_posts/2020-08-28-kubernetes-clients-comparison.md

 This definitely hits the sweet spot between ease of use, stability, and available feature set.

 If you need cross-platform functionality (especially mobile support), then Kubenav is the application you want.
-If you want to get used to the UI and dive into this software, I would suggest trying it on all platforms.
+If you want to get used to the UI and dive into this software, we would suggest trying it on all platforms.

 While Infra is still in early access, you can still use it in a production environment.
 If you like a simplistic yet structured interface with not too many features (yet), then Infra is the right choice for you.